RecondoYuk/winelist/PrisonToilet_Wine.md

 In the real world, winemakers are watching their vineyard conditions like hawks, so you should too.

 ## Step 2: Harvest

+### Location
 Ok.
 Time to venture out of your cell to get some supplies.
 Welcome to harvesting season!
 In the wine-world, this is when they go out and pick the grapes.
-You’re in prison, so your harvest has got to be a bit to the kitchen.
+You’re in prison, so your harvest has got to be a trip to the kitchen.
+In the real world, you would choose which parts of your vineyard to harvest grapes from, based on the ripeness levels.

+### Get some staff
 You may want to recruit some temporary workers to help you sneak your fruit from the kitchen to your cell.
 This happens a lot, but just make sure they are allowed to cross the territories they need to cross.
 You don’t want to lose your harvest because one of your hired help doesn’t have the right gang identification.
 My understanding is that’s bad in prison.
+In the real world, winemakers use seasonal help because they need to pick all their grapes in a short amount of time.

+### Choose the Harvest Date
 Winemakers not behind bars will take especial care while they pick their grapes.
 They’ll choose when to pick the grapes based on how ripe they are and whether they contain the right balance of chemicals for the wine style they’re going for.
 Harvest date is an important date for wine.

 You and your cellmate(s) can perhaps a party to celebrate your harvest.